TerryCavanagh/boscaceoil/README.md

 ## Contributing to Bosca Ceoil

 Bosca Ceoil is now stable at version 2.0.
-However, contibutions are always welcome!
+However, contributions are always welcome!

 See [howtobuild.MD](https://github.com/TerryCavanagh/boscaceoil/blob/master/how%20to%20build.MD) for a detailed guide to compiling Bosca Ceoil.